-It is required that all research involving or impacting on humans is performed in an ethical manner.
+All research involving or impacting on humans must be performed in an ethical manner.

 Victoria University is committed to quality research that respects human research participants.
 We ensure all reasonable steps are taken to implement the National Statement on Ethical Conduct in Human Research (2007).